InCogNiTo124/moonrepo/personal-blog/database/posts/sampling-a-categorical-pmf/index.md

 ---
 date: 2025-01-04
-title: 'Sampling a categorical PMF'
+title: "Sampling a categorical PMF"
 subtitle: "There's more than meets the eye"
 tags:
   - math